 Four Corners Station opened for service on July 1, 2013.
 The station had been under construction since January 2010.
 The construction of Four Corners Station experienced delays due to unforeseen geotechnical conditions, relocation of existing utilities, and a redesign of the inbound sloped walkway structure at Geneva Avenue.
 Substantial completion of Four Corners Station occurred in June 2013 and final construction was completed in September 2013.
-There is only one remaining change order that must be processed and then this Contract can be closed out.
+There is only one remaining claim that must be processed and then this Contract can be closed out.
+The claim has been negotiated and should be paid in June 2015 with final closeout expected in July 2015.